 This is a spot you’ll want to stop by for either sunrise or sunset.
 In fact, why not both?

 Hopi Point is located on the South Rim of the canyon, and since it is one of the best photo spots in the Grand Canyon, you can expect a lot of fellow photographers to join you here.

 Pima Point is another good spot for a sunset picture.
 I think it is one of the most Instagrammable spots in Grand Canyon National Park.
 You’ll have all of your followers asking you where you are.

 If you head here for sunset, you’ll avoid the crowds that flock to Hopi Point and still get a breathtaking photo of the sun setting over the Colorado River and its long-refined canyon art.

-To get to Pima Point, you’ll take the shuttle to Hermits Road on the West Rim.
+You’ll take the shuttle to Hermits Road on the West Rim to get to Pima Point.